vidjil/vidjil/doc/server.md

 It is also possible to create a user directly from the database although this is not the recommended course of action.

 ## Using CloneDB [Under development]

 !!! note
   This documentation is not suitable for py4web version of server.
   Please wait for release 2024.06 to be fixed.
-  If you need to use it until this date, please contact us at support@vidjil.org.
+  If you need to use it until this date, please [contact us](mailto:support@vidjil.org).

 The [CloneDB](https://gitlab.inria.fr/vidjil/clonedb) has to be installed independently of the Vidjil platform.